cmlang/cml-compiler/README.md

 - Homebrew (on macOS - at https://brew.sh)
 - Linuxbrew (on Linux - at http://linuxbrew.sh)

-NOTE for Linux users: We have not yet tested the installation on Linux, but we expect you should be able to use Linuxbrew on Linux when following the installation instructions below.

 Please report an issue if you cannot get the CML compiler installed using Homebrew or Linuxbrew.

 ### Java 8